isc-projects/stork/doc/user/usage.rst

 - The ``firstname`` and ``lastname`` fields are mandatory for the user accounts managed by Stork.
 They are optional for authentication methods provided by hooks.
-- The ``password`` can consist of uppercase and lowercase letters A-Z, numbers 0-9, and any special characters or whitespace characters; it must be at least eight characters long.
+- The ``password`` can consist of uppercase and lowercase letters A-Z, numbers 0-9, and any ASCII special characters or whitespace characters; it must be at least eight characters long.

 Currently, each user is associated with one of the three predefined groups (roles), which are ``super-admin``, ``admin`` or ``read-only``; one of these must be selected